-Blackjack beats all other house-banked card games in terms of popularity by a large margin, mainly due to its simple rules, straightforward strategy, and low house edge.
-In addition to these merits, there is a proliferation of side bets players can make to add more excitement to their blackjack sessions.
+Blackjack beats all other house-banked card games in terms of popularity by a large margin, mainly because of its simple rules, straightforward strategy, and low house edge.
+In addition to these merits, there is a proliferation of side bets that players can make to add more excitement to their blackjack sessions.

 Casino operators constantly invent new side wagers in an effort to attract more action to their blackjack tables, but most of these additional betting options are of little to no value to players.
 Our objective in this article is to sift out the blackjack side bets with the highest theoretical return and explain how they work.